ysida/vscode-helper/README.md

     - ensure that all solidity contracts are under ./contracts/ folder
     - ensure that tests are under ./test/ folder

-2. Use a lowercase name for contract's intance name
+2. Use a lowercase name for contract's intance name, matching contract's file basename

-for example,
+for example, if solidity file is Token.sol, the autocompletion is provided for the word **token.** in lowercase.

 ```js
 const Token = artifacts.require("Token.sol");